mathematicalthinking/encompass/UPGRADE_NOTES.md

 Some of the helpers could be replaced in a future upgrade with built-in helpers: is-in and is-equal.

+## Independent Components

+Each component should have one clearly defined set of responsibilities.
+Components should be as independent of each other as is feasible.
+This promotes easing modifications, for example, as we don't need to worry as much about changes having consequences throughout the code or the need to implement new functionality across several components.
+This approach also limits prop drilling and makes each component easier to understand because it has one job.

+The current code includes several subsystems of components that are tightly coupled.
+Some examples:

+- workspace-list-container defined the menu options that were displayed in workspace-list-item.
+The latter contained all the actions for that menu.
+In the redesign, the menu options have been defined inside workspace-list-item.
+- the way that filtering worked in the workspace subsystem required the different filters to have deep understanding of how the filtering (options and their states) are structured.
+This has been changed so that each type of filter receives specific options, selections, and the actions to change the selections.

 # Possible future upgrades

 ## Removal of underscore and reduction of lodash